 She trained exclusively at Houston Ballet's Ben Stevenson Academy from the age of seven.
 She joined Houston Ballet in 1983 as a Corps de Ballet and in 1990 became the first Black principal dancer at Houston Ballet.
 She is also one of the few Black ballerinas at the head of a major ballet company anywhere in the world.

-In January 2007, Ms. Anderson assumed her new role of in Houston Ballet’s Education and Community Engagement program where she conducts master classes at area schools, and lectures to students on dance and her historic career as one of America’s most distinguished African-American ballerinas.
+In January 2007, Ms. Anderson transitioned into Houston Ballet’s Education and Community Engagement department, where she conducts free dance programming for Houston area schools, and lectures to students on her historic career as one of America’s most distinguished African-American ballerinas.

 In the spring of 2016, the Smithsonian’s National Museum of African American History and Culture awarded her with a permanent exhibit.
-She was most recently inducted into the Texas Women’s Hall of Fame.
+In fall of 2021 was inducted into the Texas Women’s Hall of Fame.
+Most recently, a production chronicling her life, Plumshuga, premiered at Stages Theater.